 Changing Resident Status

 Students who are not legal residents of Georgia are required to pay non-resident rates (except for fully online classes).
 If their visas or parents’ states of legal residence change, students may file a petition for changing their residence status.
 The burden of proof is the student’s responsibility.
-The Petition for Georgia Residence Classification and supporting documentation must be filed at least one month in advance of the semester in which enrollment with a change in residence status is desired.
+Supporting documentation must be filed at least one month in advance of the semester in which enrollment with a change in residence status is desired.
 Failure to meet this deadline does not guarantee that a decision will be made in time for registration.
 If the residence petition is approved, classification as a legal resident for fee payment purposes will not be retroactive to previous periods of enrollment.
 The Petition for Georgia Residence Classification can be obtained for the Office of Admissions.

 Regents’ policies do not recognize the following as evidence of residency: voter registration card, leases for living quarters, automobile registration, addresses on driver’s licenses, in state bank accounts, or positions in which students are often employed.